-Article 8 (Power to construct and maintain works) authorises the construction and maintenance of the principal works proposed in the Order, which are described in Schedule 1 (scheduled works) to the Order and shown on the deposited plans and sections.
+Article 7 (Power to construct and maintain works) authorises the construction and maintenance of the principal works proposed in the Order, which are described in Schedule 1 (scheduled works) to the Order and shown on the deposited plans and sections.
 The scheduled works must be constructed within the limits of deviation for those works.

-Article 8(3) authorises the construction of the works described in column (3) of Schedule 2 (acquisition of certain lands for ancillary works) on the land described in columns (1) and (2) of that Schedule.
-Article 8(4) authorises the construction of the works described in column (3) of Schedule 10 (acquisition of new rights and imposition of restrictive covenants only) on the land described in columns (1) and (2) of that Schedule.
-Article 8(5) authorises the construction of works described in Article 30(4)(a) and (b) (power to acquire ground anchor rights) on the land described in columns (1) and (2) of Schedule 13 (power to acquire ground anchor rights).
-Article 8(6) authorises the construction of the works described in column (3) of Schedule 14 (acquisition of subsoil) on the land described in columns (1) and (2) of that Schedule.
-Article 8(7) authorises the construction of works described in Article 32(2) (power to acquire subsoil or airspace only) on the land described in columns (1) and (2) of Schedule 15 (land of which only subsoil may be acquired).
+Article 7(3) authorises the construction and maintenance of the works described in column (3) of Schedule 2 (acquisition of certain lands for ancillary works) on the land described in columns (1) and (2) of that Schedule.
+Article 7(4) authorises the construction of the works described in column (3) of Schedule 10 (acquisition of new rights only) on the land described in columns (1) and (2) of that Schedule.

-Article 8 also provides for the construction and maintenance of works necessary or expedient for the purposes of the authorised works.
-These ancillary works are specified in Paragraph (8) and include, in an extension to the model clauses, descriptions of the types of works which it is envisaged are likely to be necessary or expedient for the purposes of, or for purposes ancillary to, the construction of the scheduled works authorised by this Order.
+Article 7 also provides for the construction and maintenance of works necessary or expedient for the purposes of the authorised works.
+These ancillary works are specified in Paragraph 5 and include, in an extension to the model clauses, descriptions of the types of works which it is envisaged are likely to be necessary or expedient for the purposes of, or for purposes ancillary to, the construction of the scheduled works authorised by this Order.
 Such variation to the model clauses has precedent in article 5 of the Docklands Light Railway (Capacity Enhancement) Order 2005 (S.I.
 2005 No. 3105), in article 5 of the Network Rail (Huyton) Order 2014 (S.I.
 2014 No. 2027), article 7 of the Network Rail (Ordsall Chord) Order 2015 (S.I.
 2015 No. 780), article 6 of the Network Rail (Werrington Grade Separation) Order 2018 (S.I.
 2018 No. 923), article 6 of the Network Rail (Hope Valley Capacity) Order 2018 (S.I.
 2018 No. 446) and article 6 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114).

-Article 8(10) provides that the carrying out or maintenance of works outside the limits of deviation may be done only on land which is specified in columns (1) and (2) of Schedule 2 (acquisition of certain lands for ancillary works), columns (1) and (2) of Schedule 10 (acquisition of new rights and imposition of restrictive covenants only), columns (1) and (2) of Schedule 14 (acquisition of subsoil) and columns (1) and (2) of Schedule 16 (land of which temporary possession may be taken) for the purposes specified in relation to that land in column (3) of each of these Schedules and on land specified in columns (1) and (2) of Schedule 13 (power to acquire ground anchor rights) and in columns (1) and (2) of Schedule 15 (land of which only subsoil may be acquired) for the purposes specified in relation to that land in articles 30(4)(a) and (b) and 32(2) respectively.
+Article 7(7) provides that the carrying out or maintenance of works outside the limits of deviation may be done only on land which is specified in columns (1) and (2) of Schedule 2 (acquisition of certain lands for ancillary works), columns (1) and (2) of Schedule 10 (acquisition of new rights only), and columns (1) and (2) of Schedule 12 (land of which temporary possession may be taken) for the purposes specified in relation to that land in column (3) of each of these Schedules for the purposes specified in relation to that land respectively.

-Article 8(11) provides that Network Rail may carry out and maintain (within the Order limits) landscaping and other works to mitigate the effect of the construction, maintenance or operation of the authorised works and works for the benefit or protection of land affected by the authorised works.
+Article 7(8) provides that Network Rail may carry out and maintain (within the Order limits) landscaping and other works to mitigate the effect of the construction, maintenance or operation of the authorised works and works for the benefit or protection of land affected by the authorised works.
 Such provision is commonly included in Orders authorising railways, including article 5 of the Network Rail (Thameslink 2000) Order 2006 (S.I.
 2006 No. 3117) and article 6 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114).